triton-inference-server/server/docs/customization_guide/inference_protocols.md

 The option can be specified multiple times to specifies multiple groups of protocols or APIs with different restriction settings.

-* `protocols / apis` : A comma-separated list of protocols / APIs to be included in this group.
+* `protocols / APIs` : A comma-separated list of protocols / APIs to be included in this group.
 Note that currently a given protocol / API is not allowed to be included in multiple groups.
 The following protocols / APIs are recognized: